-On March 4, 2014, we entered into an underwriting agreement with Jefferies LLC and J.P.
-Morgan Securities LLC, as representatives of the several underwriters named therein (the "Underwriters"), relating to the issuance and sale of 7.36 million shares (including 960,000 shares pursuant to the Underwriters exercise of an overallotment option) of our common stock, including approximately \$15 million of shares of common stock sold to entities affiliated with one of our principal stockholders, the Baker Brothers Funds, and one of our directors, Dr. Stephen R. Biggar.
-The price to the public in this offering was \$28.50 per share and we received net proceeds from the offering of \$196.8 million, after deducting underwriting discounts and commissions and other estimated offering expenses payable by us.
-In connection with the offering, we agreed to provide resale registration rights for shares of our common stock held by the Baker Brothers Funds.
+On January 6, 2016, we entered into an underwriting agreement with Merrill Lynch, Pierce, Fenner & Smith Incorporated and J.P.
+Morgan Securities LLC, as representatives of the several underwriters named therein, relating to the sale and issuance of 10,344,827 shares of our common stock.
+Entities affiliated with one of our principal stockholders, Baker Brothers Advisors LP,, and two of our directors, Dr. Biggar and Mr. Baker, purchased approximately \$75 million of the shares of common stock in the offering.
+The price to the public in this offering was \$29.00 per share and we received net proceeds from the offering of approximately \$281.6 million, after deducting underwriting discounts and commissions and other estimated offering expenses payable by us.
+In connection with the offering, we entered into a resale registration rights agreement for shares of our common stock held by the Baker Brothers funds, pursuant to which we filed a Registration Statement on Form S-3 covering 26,179,806 shares of our common stock on April 1, 2016.